We Love —

 Your room —

-Choose between a stay in a Standard Room, Premium Room, or a King Suite.
+Choose between a stay in a Standard Room or a Premium Room.

 Standard Room (21 m²)